-Site Hectad Gridref Date Recorder Martnaham Loch, near NS41 NS41 1993 Tanner, I. Catcraig Quarry, Craigton NS43 NS4231 1992 McHardy, C.
+Site Hectad Gridref Latest Date Recorder Martnaham Loch, near NS41 NS41 1993 Tanner, I. Catcraig Quarry, Craigton NS43 NS4231 1992 McHardy, C.

+This species could not be refound during a 2016 visit to the area around Martnaham Loch that extends into hectad NS41 - so it may now be lost from that location.
 Earlier records for the species, now thought to be lost, also exist for hectads NS31 & NS33.